rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-nextcloud/index.md

 #### Ingress proxy container

 The ingress proxy container terminates HTTP and HTTPS connections and distributes traffic to the Nextcloud and Well-known containers.
-This component is provided by the [rollyourown.xyz](https://rollyourown.xyz) Ingress Proxy module and is a key building block for rollyourown.xyz projects.
+This component is provided by the rollyourown Ingress Proxy module and is a key building block for rollyourown.xyz projects.
 Further details can be found [here](/rollyourown/project_modules/ryo-ingress-proxy/).

 #### Well-known container

 The well-known container redirects the well-known URIs `https://example.com/.well-known/carddav` and `https://example.com/.well-known/caldav` to the path `https://example.com/remote.php/dav` to enable [service discovery](https://docs.nextcloud.com/server/latest/admin_manual/issues/general_troubleshooting.html#service-discovery-label) for [CardDAV](https://en.wikipedia.org/wiki/CardDAV) and [CalDAV](https://en.wikipedia.org/wiki/CalDAV) clients.
-This component is provided by the [rollyourown.xyz](https://rollyourown.xyz) Well-known Server module.
+This component is provided by the rollyourown Well-known Server module.
 Further details can be found [here](/rollyourown/project_modules/ryo-wellknown).

 #### MariaDB container

 The MariaDB container provides a MariaDB relational database as backend for the Nextcloud application.
-This component is provided by the [rollyourown.xyz](https://rollyourown.xyz) MariaDB Database module.
+This component is provided by the rollyourown MariaDB Database module.
 Further details can be found [here](/rollyourown/project_modules/ryo-mariadb).

 #### Nextcloud container